-Examples in handout: deposit(), withdraw(), calculateInterest()
+Examples on Canvas: deposit(), withdraw(), calculateInterest()

-- b) An accessor furnishes information about the state of the object Examples in handout: reportBalance(), getAccountNumber() - 3.
+- b) An accessor furnishes information about the state of the object Examples on Canvas: reportBalance(), getAccountNumber() - 3.
 A method may or may not have one or more parameters, which represent information flowing into the method from its caller.
 A parameter is specified in the method header and like all variables in Java is declared to be of a particular type.

-Examples in handout: deposit() and withdraw() each have a single int parameter specifying the amount of money to be deposited or withdrawn.
+Examples on Canvas: deposit() and withdraw() each have a single int parameter specifying the amount of money to be deposited or withdrawn.